maniaplanet/documentation/maniascript/tuto/your-first-script.md

     List of the functions of the gamemode
 ```

-We'll explain each part of the script in the next sections but please not first that the `***StartServer***` code are called "Labels".
+We'll explain each part of the script in the next sections but please note first that the `***StartServer***` code are called "Labels".
 An explanation of the labels is given in the excellent blog post of Steffen, a very active scripter of the community, here (among others explanations about others things in ManiaScript): http://blog.steeffeen.com/2013/10/labels/

 ### **Library**
 ```c++